Prostate cancer pain

 - Controlling your cancer pain is part of the overall treatment for cancer.
 Your doctor wants and needs to hear about what works and what doesn't work for your pain.
 Knowing about the pain will help your doctor better understand how the cancer and the treatment are affecting your body.
 Discussions about pain will not distract your doctor from treating the cancer.

 - Preventing pain from starting or getting worse is the best way to control it.
 Pain is best relieved when treated early.
 Do not try to wait as long as possible between doses.
-Pain may get worse if you wait, and it may take longer, or require larger doses, for your medicine to give you relief.
+Pain may get worse if you wait, and it may take longer, or require larger doses, for your medication to give you relief.

 - Telling the doctor or nurse about pain is not a sign of weakness.
 You have a right to ask for pain relief.
 Not everyone feels pain in the same way.
 There is no need to be stoic or brave if you have more pain than others with the same kind of cancer.
 In fact, as soon as you have any pain you should speak up.
 Remember, it is easier to control pain when it just starts rather than waiting until after it becomes severe.

 - People who take cancer pain medication, as prescribed by the doctor, rarely become addicted to them.
 Addiction is a common fear of people taking medication for pain relief.
-Such fear may prevent people from taking the medicine.
+Such fear may prevent people from taking the medication.
 Or it may cause family members to encourage you to wait as long as possible between doses.
 Addiction is defined by many medical societies as uncontrollable drug craving, seeking, and use.
 When opioids (also known as narcotics), the strongest pain relievers available, are taken for pain, they rarely cause addiction as defined here.
-When you are ready to stop taking opioids, the doctor gradually reduces the amount of medicine you are taking.
+When you are ready to stop taking opioids, the doctor gradually reduces the amount of medication you are taking.
 By the time you stop using it completely, the body has had time to adjust.
 Talk to your doctor, nurse, or pharmacist about how to use pain medication safely and about any concerns you have about addiction.